bean-frog/beancord/README.md

 `npm run start`

 This will start Beancord and open a window with your app running inside.
-You can make changes to the source code and see the changes reflected in the app without rebuilding it.
+You can make changes to the source code and see the changes reflected in the app without rebuilding it. if theres a bunch of errors just try running `npm audit fix --force` which might break shit but usually it doesnt and everything works